arshadlab/time_charting_with_perf/README.md

 **Data Processing** The raw trace data is processed through perf convert and ctf2ctf to convert it into a more readable and analyzable format.

-**Interactive Performance Charts** The processed trace data is then fed into trace2html to create interactive performance time charts.
-The time chart visualizes how your application's functions interact over time, helping you spot potential bottlenecks or inefficiencies.
+**Interactive Performance Charts** The processed trace data is then passed to trace2html to generate interactive performance time charts.
+These charts provide a visual representation of how functions within the application execute and interact over time, making it easier to identify potential bottlenecks or performance inefficiencies.

-**Flamegraph Generation**: In addition to time charts, BashfulProfiler also provides Flamegraph visualizations for a more consolidated view of your program's performance.
+**Flamegraph Generation**: In addition to time charts, BashfulProfiler also generates Flamegraph visualizations, offering a more consolidated and intuitive view of the program’s performance.
+This helps in quickly identifying hotspots and understanding function call hierarchies at a glance.

 ### Probe configuration file (probes.csv)
 ```